Bollinger Bands are a technical analysis indicator that excels at predicting the future behavior of the price chart.

 If you want to use Bollinger Bands in trading, it’s important to understand they are based on one simple idea: when the price levels rise/drop too much they are supposed to bounce back.
 Periods of low volatility are usually followed by serious market movements, which can also be predicted with the help of Bollinger Bands.
 All of the above can be used by traders to determine optimal entry points.

 How to set up?

 Setting up Bollinger Bands in the IQ Option platform is easy.

 - Click on the “Indicators” button in the bottom left corner of the screen and pick “Bollinger Bands” from the list of available indicators.

 2. Then click “Apply” if you prefer working with recommended settings.
 Otherwise, go to the “Set up & apply” tab and get an opportunity to adjust the period and the standard deviation.

 In order to use Bollinger Bands effectively in day trading, it’s essential to understand basic characteristics of price volatility and its applications in trading.

 As a rule, periods of low volatility are generally intermingled with high volatility periods.
 In the downtrend, the price usually fluctuates between the lower band and the average line.
 In the uptrend, on the contrary, the price lies in the corridor between the upper band and the middle line.

 The longer the market stays still the higher are the chances for an upcoming volatility boost.
-Bollinger Bands are ideally suited to pinpoint such moments.
-Using this indicator the trader is able to predict future volatility fluctuations and determine overbought/oversold positions, opening deal at the most expedient moment.
+Bollinger Bands are good at pinpointing these moments.
+Using this indicator the trader is able to predict future volatility fluctuations and determine overbought/oversold positions, opening deals at the most expedient moment.
 However, it is also important to remember that no indicator is 100% accurate.
 All indicators are capable of providing false signals.

 When the asset leaves the “normal” price range the majority of risk-averse traders stop opening new deals and wait for the market to stabilize once again.